stephane-martin/cycapture/README.rst

 Overview
 --------

-cycapture is a cython binding for libpcap
+cycapture provides cython bindings for libpcap and libtins

 * Free software: LGPLv3 (or later) license